 There is no single solution.
 If we want to measure end-to-end test coverage successfully, we must first identify metrics that are truly meaningful to our individual businesses and which reflect that individual humans are part of this system.
 In distinguishing proper QA coverage metrics for your business, here are three key considerations to keep in mind: 1) moving fast, 2) having acceptable coverage, and 3) covering business priorities.

 - Moving fast: Are you impeding your developers unduly?
 To move fast, we need to balance the cost of adding tests with the cost of repairing bugs and the cost of runtime in deployment.
 The more tests you write, the more stressful and time-consuming writing code becomes.
 The fewer tests you write, the more stressful and time-consuming maintaining code becomes.

-- Having acceptable coverage: Since no QA system will realistically have 100% coverage for any application or cover every single use case, we must focus on the level of coverage we actually need, accounting for where the limited resources of our ecosystem are best allocated.
+- Having acceptable test coverage: Since no QA system will realistically have 100% coverage for any application or cover every single use case, we must focus on the level of coverage we actually need, accounting for where the limited resources of our ecosystem are best allocated.